 The interviewer wants to know whether you have a strategy in your mind that you are supposed to use to make this field a success.
 Talk about the strategic framework for a successful content strategy.

 “I would say that the framework depends on the type of company’s products.
-But there is a general and standard customer success methodology used to make the content strategy.
+But a general and standard customer success methodology is used to make the content strategy.
 The methodology involves;

-- The V2MOM Framework – This framework involves visuals, values, methods, obstacles, and measures.
+- The V2MOM Framework involves visuals, values, methods, obstacles, and measures.

-- People, Process, and Technology Framework – This involves asking yourself three questions that are; who is the owner, who are the stakeholders, and who needs to be informed.
+- People, Process, and Technology Framework – This involves asking yourself three questions: who is the owner, who are the stakeholders, and who needs to be informed.